87 separate buildings give an overall view of the life in Finnish countryside from the 18th to the 20th.

 The Kurssi farmstead

 Kurssi farmstead was built in the 1820's and it was located in Kuortane, Southern Ostrobothnia.
 The main living room located at one end of the farmhouse was the center of daily life.
 It was there that food was prepared, bread was baked, and the family ate and slept.
 The master and mistress of the house slept in their own separate bedroom.
 The large room at the other end of the building contained looms for summer weaving and is adjoined by an unheated food storeroom.
 Upstairs, in the daughter’s attic quarters, the retired couple lived as a separate economic unit.
 The loft’s downstairs quarters were occupied by the master’s brother during summers.
 The daughter’s loft, with its display of textiles, is located upstairs.

 The Niemelä tenant farm

 The Museum's oldest building group, was brought to Seurasaari in 1909.
-The oldest structure is a smoke sauna.
+It was originally in Konginkangas, Central Finland.
+The oldest structure is a smoke sauna from the 1790's.
 The smoke-warmed cottage located opposite, dating from 1844, is the building's only living quarters.
 A milk storeroom is reached through the entrance vestibule.
 In summer months, cooking took place under the shelter that stands in the yard.
 The stable contained space for horses on the bottom floor and summer sleeping rooms for female family members on the upper level.
 The yard still contains the shed for fishing equipment and the 5 outbuildings that were each the private property of family members.
 The farmyard features a cowshed, pigsty, and farther away, a drying barn.
 A boathouse used for storing sweep nets is located near the shore, along with a conical pole tent where water for washing laundry was heated.

 The Selkämä house